What is worry? Is it different from fear and anxiety? What do you think?

 That leads me to question my ongoing feelings.
 Do I have fear, anxiety or worry?
 I so often hear these terms used interchangeably.
 However, these words do not have the same meaning.

 Fear is usually a strong emotion caused by the presence of imminent danger.
-When one experiences fear hormones are released into the body.
+As we experience fear; hormones begin releasing into our bodies.
 These hormones create in us the desire to act or control our situation.
-This is known as the “Fight or Flight Response.”
+This event is known as the “Fight or Flight Response.”

 I have to say, God thought of everything.
 The “Fight or Flight Response” is simply remarkable.
 It pushes us to take necessary action.